raphaelkoszalka/hotel-front/README.md

 This component is reactive, the table is refreshing itself at every new checkin without page reload, working with Angular EventEmitters at BroadcasterService.

+### To Do

+- Datepicker at date inputs
+- Loader Component as in https://www.mattosinvestimentos.com/

 #### Still Missing
 Checked in person and guests that already leaved, still thinking if I am going to write this filter as two new endpoints at the back end of the application or a simple pipe filter